Diabetes or Diabetes Mellitus is a chronic metabolic disorder that happens due to an elevated blood glucose level when the body can’t produce insulin.

 - Skin infections and numbness due to poor circulation and damage to blood vessels

-If one does not address the symptoms with the help of a health practitioner, they can develop potential complications in the nervous or circulatory system.
+If one does not address the symptoms with the help of a health practitioner, one can develop potential complications in the nervous or circulatory system.

 Does Diabetes Affect Men Differently than Women?

-Research shows that gender plays a critical role in diabetes, other than factors like diet.
+Research shows that gender plays a critical role in diabetes.
 Irrespective of age and lifestyle differences, the number of men suffering from this condition is higher than women.

 CDC’s 2020 National Diabetics Statistics report shows that men are 25% more prone to diabetes than women.
 However, 40% of men are not aware of this.

 Studies have shown that men who have Type 2 Diabetes have low testosterone levels compared to men who don’t have one.
 Due to the reduced level of testosterone hormone, diabetes induces unhealthy signs in men otherwise not found in women.